 How do you teach sight words?
 Can you still teach sight words?
 What are your favorite sight word activities to teach sight words?
 These are questions I get asked often and see in Facebook groups and on social media every day.
 So, here’s my answer to teaching sight words: SIGHT WORD 60!
-And yes, sight words are allowed, and they can be taught using the science of reading-aligned strategies.
+And yes, sight words are allowed, and they should be taught using the science of reading-aligned strategies.
 The science of reading does not say we can’t teach sight words.
-It simply means we approach sight words with more strategies and tools.
+It simply means we approach sight words in a way that is supported by brain science.

 Sight Word Activities: Where Did SIght Word 60 Come From?

 Teaching sight words was my weakness.
-We did all kinds of random things and we never had a direction and plan for teaching sight words.
+We did all kinds of random things, and we never had a direction or plan for teaching sight words.
 And by we, I mean me.
 The kids were just along for the ride!
-My students always did ok and learned some words but they didn’t retain the words well and I just knew there was a better way.
+My students always did ok and learned some words, but they didn’t retain the words well, and I just knew there was a better way.
 I knew I was failing my students and wanted to fix it.

-And thus was born Sight Word 60 and yes, Sight Word 60 IS aligned with the science of reading.
+Thus was born Sight Word 60, and yes, it is aligned with the science of reading.

 Sight Word Activities: What Is Sight Word 60?

-The premise of Sight Word 60 is that in the course of a school week, 5 days, students get more than 60 opportunities to use each high-frequency word, and that happens in just a few minutes each day.
+The premise of Sight Word 60 is that during a school week, 5 days, students get more than 60 opportunities to use each high-frequency word, which happens in just a few minutes each day.
 No long lessons.
 Limited prep.
 A few high-impact, engaging minutes to teach high-frequency words so they become sight words.
 The goal is for all high-frequency words to become sight words, and Sight Word 60 is how we make that happen!
-Plus, students also get practice decoding the words, so they’re getting multiple tools and strategies for being good readers.
+Students are decoding the words, mapping the words, segmenting sounds and spelling the words.

 Sight Word 60 works with any sight word list.
 Dolch.
 Fry.
 Your list can be in order of utility.
 Your list can be in the order of your phonics skills.